crs4/life_monitor/lm_admin_guide.md

 ### A note about volumes

 Docker Compose uses Docker volumes for data storage.
 These will persist between start and stop actions.
-Database schema will be automacally updated to the proper version as part of the system initialisation.
+Database schema will be automatically updated to the proper version as part of the system initialisation.

 If you prefer to start with a clean database, use the regular Docker commands to delete